draios/onprem-install-docs/6.X/6.7.0/README.md

 # Permissions

 ## General
-* CRU on the sysdig namespace
+* CRU on the Sysdig namespace.
-* CRU on StorageClass (only Read is required if the storageClass already exists)
+* CRU on StorageClass.
+Only Read access is required if the `storageClass` already exists.
 * CRUD on Secrets/ServiceAccount/ConfigMap/Deployment/CronJob/Job/StatefulSet/Service/DaemonSet in the sysdig namespace.
-* CRUD on role/rolebinding in sysdig namespace (if sysdig ingress controller is deployed)
+* CRUD on role/rolebinding in sysdig namespace if sysdig ingress controller is deployed.
-* CRU on the ingress-controller(this is the name of the object) ClusterRole/ClusterRoleBinding (if sysdig ingress controller is deployed)
+* CRU on the ingress-controller.
+This is the name of the object.
+ClusterRole/ClusterRoleBinding if sysdig ingress controller is deployed.
-* Get Nodes (for validations).
+* Get Nodes for validations.

 ## MultiAZ enabled
 * CRU on the node-labels-to-files(this is the name of the object) ClusterRole/ClusterRoleBinding (for multi-AZ deployments)